 - Phase 2 Options Being Explored

-The study of Phase 2 of the NBWRP is under way, including the addition of new members: Marin Municipal Water District and the city of Petaluma.
-Scoping studies are under way to explore new recycled water options in the North San Pablo Bay region. more...
+The study of Phase 2 of the NBWRP is under way, including the addition of new members: Marin Municipal Water District, the city of Petaluma and the County of Marin. more...

 - WaterSMART: A Three-Year Progress Report